 Yes!
 Although, direct sunlight will provide the highest output of your system, in times of low light or inclement weather, the panels are still able to produce power at a lower level.

 No. Solar panels can actually prolong the life of your roof by protecting it from the ravages of heat, light and weather.
 Solar panels can also keep your attic space cooler in the summer time by absorbing the sunlight that would normally hit your roof.

 An aging roof will not cause problems for a solar panel installation.
 If you want to replace your roof, solar panels can easily be uninstalled and reinstalled during that process.

-The payback time for an investment in a solar system will vary based upon a variety of factors, including system size, electricity rates and rate of increase, system orientation, shading, etc. Most residential solar systems will achieve 100% payback in 7 to 12 years.
+The payback time for an investment in a solar system will vary based upon a variety of factors, including system size, electricity rates and rate of increase, system orientation, shading, etc.

 Your solar power system will not produce any energy at night, but since you are connected to your utility company’s grid you will not be without power.
 You will be able to draw power from the grid whenever you need it.
 This process is seamless to you, so you will have no power interruptions.